RazvanBugoi/get-shit-done/README.md

 # Get Shit Done

-**A meta-prompting, context engineering and spec-driven development system for Claude Code by TÂCHES.**
+**A meta-prompting, context engineering and spec-driven development system for Codex CLI by TÂCHES.**

 ![GSD Install](assets/terminal.svg)

 Vibecoding has a bad reputation.
 You describe what you want, AI generates code, and you get inconsistent garbage that falls apart at scale.

 GSD fixes that.
-It's the context engineering layer that makes Claude Code reliable.
-Describe your idea, let the system extract everything it needs to know, and then let Claude Code get to work.
+It's the context engineering layer that makes Codex CLI reliable.
+Describe your idea, let the system extract everything it needs to know, and then let Codex CLI get to work.

 THIS is how you vibecode and actually get shit done.